Zolske/yahtzee-dice-roller/README.md

   - the possible choices which the play has are highlighted by the "game-logic"
     _(you can see in the image above, that "Player 1" rolled two twos but no ones.
 The "game-logic" highlighted 4 points in "twos" but no "ones".)_
   - the player is guided through flashing-buttons (e.g. next player and where he can write points)
+  - you can see a diagram of the game logic by clicking on this link -> [game logic](assets/doc/Yahtzee-Dice-Roller_Control-Flow-Graph_function-js-drawio.html)

 - **"cpu player"**